Read the guidance and key information about the ECR Development Fund 2026.

 Budget

-A breakdown of the total cost of the project should be provided in the table included in the application form.
+A breakdown of the total cost of the project should be provided in the budget template spreadsheet (xlsx, 7KB) and submitted with your application form.
 This should include the total anticipated costs per budget item, and details of the funding requested.
 A justification of all costed items should also be provided.

 Please note that Directly Allocated (DA) costs are not eligible (other than a contribution to the PI salary costs, up to 50% of the total grant value).
 Applicants should include other relevant DA costs as an indicator of institutional in-kind support, but a zero value should be entered against these in the ‘Amount requested’ column.
 Where in-kind support is indicated, these should be included in the ‘Other costs’ section.